 An organization trying to launch a new food product will first survey a few food scientists about it.
 They’re the subject-matter experts; hence their opinions will shape the final product.

-It is a case where the company doesn’t know much about a subject but creates a sample of people who do.
+So, this is a case where the company doesn’t know much about a subject but creates a sample of people who do.
 That’s again a great example of purposive sampling.

 Use case #3: Religious Beliefs